 1. Make a Plan – Schedule a meeting with a financial advisor who can help you develop or adjust a plan to reach your goals.
 He or she can provide guidance on reducing your spending, increasing your savings and developing an investment strategy that fits your risk tolerance.

 2. Look at the Past – Analyze your past actions to see if there were any factors that you could have controlled or prevented.
 If there were, examine what you would do differently now.
 While there are events that are out of our control, such as job loss or an illness, knowing what we can regulate allows us to make smarter decisions in the future.

-As Nancy wrote last year, if you’re planning along the way, and hit a bump in the road or come to face to face with a tragedy, you won’t be derailed if you have a plan already in place.
+If you’re planning along the way, and hit a bump in the road or come to face to face with a tragedy, you won’t be derailed if you have a plan already in place.